voi-tech/notebook-navigator/README.md

 - **What is downloaded:** Icon font files and metadata (Bootstrap Icons, Font Awesome, Material Icons, Phosphor, RPG Awesome, Simple Icons)
 - **Source:** GitHub repository (`https://raw.githubusercontent.com/johansan/notebook-navigator/main/icon-assets/`)
 - **When:** Only when you explicitly enable icon packs - no automatic downloads
-- **Storage:** Downloaded icons are cached locally in your vault for offline use
+- **Storage:** Downloaded icons are stored in the local IndexedDB database for offline use

 ### 11.6 Privacy